-The Master of Public Health program is appropriate for health professionals furthering their careers as educators, supervisors, leaders, and administrators in public health settings including county, state, and federal health agencies, community-based organizations, healthcare organizations, and public institutions dedicated to the improvement of population health.
-The purpose of the MPH program is to prepare professionals to develop knowledge and skill to identify, assess, evaluate, and resolve public health problems with competence in program planning, implementation, and evaluation.
+The Master of Public Health program is a CEPH accredited program that is appropriate for health professionals furthering their careers as health educators, supervisors, leaders, and administrators in public health settings including county, state, and federal health agencies, as well as community-based organizations, healthcare organizations, and public institutions dedicated to the improvement of population health.
+The purpose of the MPH program is to prepare professionals to develop knowledge and skills to identify, assess, evaluate, and resolve public health problems with competence in program planning, implementation, and evaluation.

 Specific entrance requirements have been established by the University and the Department of Health Science and Human Ecology.
 Further information and application materials are available on the department web pages.

 In addition to the general requirements of the University, specific requirements for admission to classified graduate status are: